 You're familiar with the weather patterns in the skies above your head.
 The movement, size and color of clouds offer a sense of what's going on outside before you even step out the door.
 Clouds are such useful weather indicators that NASA wants to make some colorful clouds way up in the ionosphere, all to understand what the weather is like up there.

-And to do that, the agency is going to paint the sky red ... and blue ... with some hints of green.
+And to do that, the agency painted the sky red ... and blue ... with some hints of green.

-Using a Terrier-Improved Malemute sounding rocket, NASA will launch 10 soda can-sized canisters into the ionosphere no earlier than 9 p.m.
-June 15 (EST), somewhere between 96 and 124 miles above the surface.
-Once released, the canisters will let loose with barium, strontium and cupric-oxide, and these harmless metals will form red and blue-green clouds, or vapor tracers, in the ionosphere.
-The rocket will crash into the ocean.
-(Seven previous attempts to launch this experiment have been aborted due to poor weather conditions and boats in the path of the rocket's descent.)
+Using a Terrier-Improved Malemute sounding rocket, NASA launched 10 soda can-sized canisters into the ionosphere at 4:25 a.m.
+June 29 (EST), around 118 miles above the surface at the Wallops Flight Facility in Virginia.
+Once released, the canisters let loose with barium, strontium and cupric-oxide, and these harmless metals formed red and blue-green clouds, or vapor tracers, in the ionosphere.
+Previous attempts to launch this experiment were aborted over the course of June due to poor weather conditions and boats in the path of the rocket's descent.

 What's the big deal about the ionosphere?